 Paying off your mortgage is a major milestone — you now own your home free and clear.
-It’s a moment to celebrate, but it’s also a moment to take specific steps to ensure you’re the legal owner of the property, and to continue paying your homeowners insurance and property taxes on your own.
+It’s a moment to celebrate, but also to take specific steps to ensure you’re the legal owner of the property, and to continue paying your homeowners insurance and property taxes on your own.

 What happens when you pay off your mortgage?